emissary-ingress/emissary/reference/filter-reference.md

 This code is written in the Go programming language (golang), and must be compiled with the exact same compiler settings as Ambassador Pro;
 and any overlapping libraries used must have their versions match exactly.
-This information is dockumented in an [apro-abi.txt][] file for each Ambassador Pro release.
+This information is documented in an [apro-abi.txt][] file for each Ambassador Pro release.

 [apro-abi.txt]: https://s3.amazonaws.com/datawire-static-files/apro-abi/apro-abi@$aproVersion$.txt